 Lincoln sought to automate and improve accuracy on this reporting process and to gain access to more information that could help them optimise the existing facilities and space usage.

-Aware Group worked with Lincoln University to deploy the Aware Cognitive Platform product with the People Counting module which brings together computer vision, edge compute and machine learning to identify the occupancy (count of people) in a room/video feed.
+Aware Group worked with Lincoln University to deploy Aware AI for Facilities Utilisation with the People Counting module which brings together computer vision, edge compute and machine learning to identify the occupancy (count of people) in a room/video feed.

 This solution gathers occupancy information with at least 90% accuracy at 5-minute intervals, year-round.
-This information is then presented to Lincoln University through Aware Cognitive Platform, providing clear, digestible and up to date utilisation information.
+This information is then presented to Lincoln University through Aware AI Dashboards, providing clear, digestible and up to date utilisation information.
 The final report shows the room utilisation over time and is tailored to compare this figure to planned utilisation in order to effectively identify areas where utilisation can be optimised.

 The solution was initially deployed to three Lecture Rooms to prove that it would meet Lincoln University’s needs.
 Following success in this proof of concept trial, the solution is currently being rolled out across a total of 30 rooms at the Te Waihora campus.